-- 1 necessity of examination; provided that the officer or employee - 2 possesses the minimum qualifications for the position to which - 3 transferred or appointed; and provided that subsequent changes - 4 in status may be made pursuant to applicable civil service and - 5 compensation laws. - 6 An officer or employee of the State who does not have - 7 tenure and who may be transferred or appointed to a civil - 8 service position as a consequence of this Act shall become a - 9 civil service employee without the loss of salary, seniority, - 10 prior service credit, vacation, sick leave, or other employee - 11 benefits or privileges and without the necessity of examination; - 12 provided that such officer or employee possesses the minimum - 13 qualifications for the position to which transferred or - 14 appointed. - 15 If an office or position held by an officer or employee - 16 having tenure is abolished, the officer or employee shall not - 17 thereby be separated from public employment, but shall remain in - 18 the employment of the State with the same pay and classification - 19 and shall be transferred to some other office or position for - 20 which the officer or employee is eligible under the personnel
+21 transferred or appointed to a civil service position without the

+6 An officer or employee of the State who does not have 7 tenure and who may be transferred or appointed to a civil 8 service position as a consequence of this Act shall become a 9 civil service employee without the loss of salary, seniority, 10 prior service credit, vacation, sick leave, or other employee 11 benefits or privileges and without the necessity of examination; 12 provided that such officer or employee possesses the minimum 13 qualifications for the position to which transferred or 14 appointed.

+15 If an office or position held by an officer or employee 16 having tenure is abolished, the officer or employee shall not 17 thereby be separated from public employment, but shall remain in 18 the employment of the State with the same pay and classification 19 and shall be transferred to some other office or position for 20 which the officer or employee is eligible under the personnel laws of the State as determined by the head of the department or the governor.

-- 1 laws of the State as determined by the head of the department or - 2 the governor. - 3 SECTION 67.
-All rules, policies, procedures, guidelines, - 4 and other material adopted or developed by the department of - 5 transportation to implement provisions of the Hawaii Revised - 6 Statutes which are reenacted or made applicable to the - 7 department of the attorney general by this Act, shall remain in - 8 full force and effect until amended or repealed by the - 9 department of the attorney general pursuant to chapter 91, - 10 Hawaii Revised Statutes.
-In the interim, every reference to the - 11 department of transportation or director of transportation in - 12 those rules, policies, procedures, guidelines, and other - 13 material is amended to refer to the department of the attorney - 14 general or attorney general as appropriate. - 15 SECTION 68.
-All deeds, leases, contracts, loans, - 16 agreements, permits, or other documents executed or entered into - 17 by or on behalf of the department of transportation pursuant to - 18 the provisions of the Hawaii Revised Statutes, which are - 19 reenacted or made applicable to the department of the attorney - 20 general by this Act, shall remain in full force and effect. - 21 Upon the effective date of this Act, every reference to the
+3 SECTION 67.
+All rules, policies, procedures, quidelines, 4 and other material adopted or developed by the department of 5 transportation to implement provisions of the Hawaii Revised 6 Statutes which are reenacted or made applicable to the 7 department of the attorney general by this Act, shall remain in 8 full force and effect until amended or repealed by the 9 department of the attorney general pursuant to chapter 91, 10 Hawaii Revised Statutes.
+In the interim, every reference to the 11 department of transportation or director of transportation in 12 those rules, policies, procedures, guidelines, and other 13 material is amended to refer to the department of the attorney 14 general or attorney general as appropriate.

+15 SECTION 68.
+All deeds, leases, contracts, loans, 16 agreements, permits, or other documents executed or entered into 17 by or on behalf of the department of transportation pursuant to 18 the provisions of the Hawaii Revised Statutes, which are 19 reenacted or made applicable to the department of the attorney 20 general by this Act, shall remain in full force and effect.
+21 Upon the effective date of this Act, every reference to the department of transportation or the director of transportation therein shall be construed as a reference to the department of the attorney general as appropriate.

-- 1 department of transportation or the director of transportation - 2 therein shall be construed as a reference to the department of - 3 the attorney general as appropriate. - 4 SECTION 69.
-All appropriations, records, equipment, - 5 machines, files, supplies, contracts, books, papers, documents, - 6 maps, and other personal property heretofore made, used, - 7 acquired, or held by the department of transportation relating - 8 to the functions transferred to the department of the attorney - 9 general shall be transferred with the functions to which they - 10 relate. - 11 PART V - 12 SECTION 70.
-In codifying the new sections added by section - 13 1 of this Act, the revisor of statutes shall substitute - 14 appropriate section numbers for the letters used in designating - 15 the new sections in this Act. - 16 SECTION 71.
-Statutory material to be repealed is bracketed - 17 and stricken.
-New statutory material is underscored. - 18 SECTION 72.
-This Act shall take effect on January 1, 2050.
+SECTION 69.
+All appropriations, records, equipment, machines, files, supplies, contracts, books, papers, documents, maps, and other personal property heretofore made, used, acquired, or held by the department of transportation relating to the functions transferred to the department of the attorney general shall be transferred with the functions to which they relate.

+PART V

+SECTION 70.
+In codifying the new sections added by section 13 1 of this Act, the revisor of statutes shall substitute 14 appropriate section numbers for the letters used in designating 15 the new sections in this Act.

+16 SECTION 71.
+Statutory material to be repealed is bracketed17 and stricken.
+New statutory material is underscored.

+18 SECTION 72.
+This Act shall take effect on July 1, 2019.